rfo909/CFT/README.md

 # Introduction

 The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is primarily a Domain Specific Language (DSL) for automation.

 It is object oriented, as opposed to traditional *ix shells such as bash, which process text.

-Still, you can not create your own classes, only use the built-in objects, as returned by the system library of 200+ functions, of which ~30 are globally available, and the rest exist as member functions of objects.
+Given the purpose of automation, and to keep complexity down, you can not create your own classes, only use the built-in objects.

 Example:

 ```
-$ Dir.files
+$ Dir.files.length

 # means:
 # - call global function Dir() with no parameters
 # - returns Dir object for current directory
 # - call .files() inside the Dir object
 # - returns list of File objects
+# - call .length() function on the list object
+# - returns an int
 ```

-When passing no parameters to a function in CFT, there is no need to include the ()'s
+Parantheses are optional when calling functions with no parameters, for compact and readable syntax.